rxv3774/WebCheckers/docs/DesignDoc.md

 :![Model Tier Class Diagram](model-tier-class-diagram.png) _(Figure 9)_

-In the domain model we have a match, which is an object that can start and end a game.
+In the Model Tier we have a Match, which is an object that can start and end a game.
 A match is compromised of two players.
 A player is an object that has a name and a current match that they are in.
 A player is not initially in a match, but can get pulled into one by another player.
 A match is responsible for holding a board and both players(red and white).
 A board is an object comprised of 8 rows.
 Each row is an object which is comprised of 8 spaces.